top of page

 • 2 min read

 1. Remove CFC wherever it is found in paths, edges, and on the common property areas.
 There is a lot of CFC near the shed.
 Eradication here should be the primary focus as soon as the soil is sufficiently dry enough to accomplish effective removal.
 Bag CFC for removal.
-Do not leave weeds on tarps anymore.
-Knock off as much soil as possible - do not leave large clumps of soil on weeds.
 DO NOT COMPOST CFC!
 If you do not know how to remove Creeping Field Cress (Keek) correctly - ASK either Karin or Stuart.
 We would be happy to show you in order to prevent this noxious weed's spread and to help you and us get it under control, with the goal of eventually eradicating it from our gardens.
 The only way to remove it correctly is to use a garden fork.
 NO ripping out by the tops or using a shovel.
 This will only result in spreading root fragments that quickly begin to grow again.

 Comments